Overview of Splunk Tool

 No matter what business you are in, your organization creates a massive amount of data (Machine Data) generated by the websites, applications, servers, network and mobile devices that power your business.
 This is one of the fastest growing and complex part of the BIG DATA.
 Splunk software transforms your machine data into valuable real-time insights.
 These insights deepen customer’s understanding, improve service levels, reduce operational costs and mitigate cybersecurity risks.
 This is nothing but “OPERATIONAL INTELLIGENCE”.
 Splunk software collects monitors and analyzes any form of machine data.
 This machine data collects categorical records of all activities and behavior useful for your company.
 Prior to this tool was present this process of collecting the machine data was time-consuming and a lengthy process.
 Splunk makes all the machine data accessible from one location in real time.

 This has been a guide to Splunk Tool.
-Here we have discussed the basic concepts of Splunk Tool and examples of Splunk Tool.
+Here we have discussed the basic concepts, features, uses and examples of Splunk Tool in detail.
 You may also look at the following articles to learn more –